 Correctional Officers and Jailers guard prisoners in penal or rehabilitative institutions, making sure they follow any rules and regulations of the institution.
 As a Correctional Officer and Jailer, you will also guard prisoners when they are traveling between prison facilities and the courtroom.

 Court Clerks manage courtrooms, keeping everyone and everything organized.
 As a Court Clerk, you will perform clerical duties like recording court proceedings or securing documents.
 You will also communicate with both lawyers and witnesses to let them know when they need to appear in court.

 If you’re interested in Criminal Justice careers, call today for more information about our Associate of Applied Science Degree in Criminal Justice.
-Call us today at 800.705.9182 or click here to request more information about our Criminal Justice program.*Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Security Guards and Gaming Surveillance Officers, on the Internet at https://www.bls.gov/ooh/protective-service/security-guards.htm
+Call us today at 800.705.9182 or click here to request more information about our Criminal Justice program.*Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Correctional Officers and Bailiffs, on the Internet at https://www.bls.gov/ooh/protective-service/correctional-officers.htm